Adolfo Casais Monteiro: Biography

 Prevented from teaching, Casais Monteiro goes to Lisbon, living as literary author, translator and editor.
-As Agostinho da Silva or Jorge de Sena, he would eventually leave to Brasil, due to his opposition to Estado Novo, which he could not accept.
-He also directed the journal Princípio (1930) and collaborated with the journals Sudoeste (1935) and Variante (1942–43).
+As Agostinho da Silva or Jorge de Sena, he would eventually leave to Brazil, due to his opposition to Estado Novo, which he could not accept.
+He also directed the journal Princípio (1930) and collaborated with the journals Sudoeste (1935) and Variante (1942–1943).

-Having participated in the celebrations of the 4th centenary of Cidade de São Paulo, in 1954, Adolfo Casais Monteiro fixed residence in Brasil, teaching since then Portuguese Literature in several Brazilian universities, namely at Universidade da Bahia in Salvador, till fixed in 1962 at Universidade Estadual Paulista (UNESP), Campus de Araraquara-SP.
+Having participated in the celebrations of the 4th centenary of the city of São Paulo in 1954, Adolfo Casais Monteiro fixed residence in Brazil, teaching since then Portuguese Literature in several Brazilian universities, namely at Bahia State University in Salvador, till fixed in 1962 at São Paulo State University (UNESP), Campus de Araraquara-SP.
 He wrote by then several essays and wrote as literary critic for several Brazilian newspapers, having contributed to the study of Fernando Pessoa and the Movimento da Presença.
+He died on 23 July 1972 in São Paulo.

 Among his translation works is Germania, de Tacitus, published in 1941.
 His only novel, Adolescentes (Teenagers), was published in 1945.